Enhanced Consistency Bi-directional GAN (CBiGAN) for Malware Anomaly Detection: Analysis

 \subsection{Comparison with Shaukat et al. \cite{shaukat2024detection}}

 Our principal comparison for the PE dataset is with the model proposed by Shaukat et al., which employs a one-class SVM trained solely on benign PE files converted to RGB images using a method adapted from Nataraj et al. Shaukat et al.'s study is one of the few utilizing malware images for anomaly detection rather than classification.
 They test their initial model against a combination of the Microsoft malware challenge dataset and VirusShare.
 They show their results for their model alone as well as with an extra feature extraction process using PCA and a deep learning model.
-Table 7 is an extract from shaukat et al.'s paper which shows their key results which include the combination of an OSVM with three different deep learning models used for feature extraction as well as well as results for using each with and without the feature reduction step
+Table \ref{shaukatres} is an extract from Shaukat et al.'s paper which shows their key results.

-Our CBiGAN-ResNet50 model demonstrates comparable results with an AUC of 0.816 on the PE dataset which contains over 214 malware classes as opposed to the 9 classes used by shaukat et al. (they do not specify how many samples were taken off virus share so it is hard to approximate), using a simpler and more integrated approach than the multi-step method employed by Shaukat et al. Furthermore, their transferability tests on the MalIMG dataset, which include different data types (RGB for their method and greyscale for MalIMG), are not considered comparable in our analysis due to the discrepancies in data representation.
-Furthermore, we tested their feature reduction technique with our method as well, which showed an increase of the CBiGAN-ResNet50 models AUC to 0.837 however that negatively affected both the transfer-ability results (reduced AUC for Microsoft's 5,7 and 8 classes) which further polarizes us from their transfer-ability findings.
+Our CBiGAN-ResNet50 model demonstrates comparable results with an AUC of 0.816 on the PE dataset, which contains over 214 malware classes as opposed to the 9 classes used by Shaukat et al. Furthermore, we tested their feature reduction technique within our pipeline, which increased the CBiGAN-ResNet50 AUC to 0.837 but negatively affected transferability for several Microsoft malware classes (notably classes 5, 7, and 8).
+This highlights a trade-off between in-distribution performance and cross-family generalization.

+It is important to note that these methods operate under different threat models and design assumptions; therefore, comparisons are intended to contextualize design trade-offs rather than assert direct superiority.